-Ok, my Charisma is 57 so I have to roll under that.
+Ok, my Charisma is 57, I have to roll less than that.
 I roll and...
 42!
 I succeed.
-Sorry, I happily continue with my plan, feeling no guilt at all!
+Sorry, I happily continue my plan, feeling no guilt at all!
 Hahaha.

 The Scene continues until the question is answered.
-For the rest of this Scene, the Pegasus Monk will have 5 conflict tokens left (he has already spent 3), while the Alien Druid has 6 left.
+For the rest of this Scene, the Pegasus Monk will have 3 conflict to-kens left (he has already spent 3), while the Alien Druid has 4 left.
 Once the question is answered, the Scene finishes.
-Then, the next Scene of the Conflict Organ starts, and
+Then, the next Scene of the Conflict Organ starts, and:

-- ⇒ The Conflict Tokens reset to 8,
+- → The Conflict Tokens reset to 6,

-- ⇒ The Alien Druid is still the Center,
+- → The Alien Druid remains the Center,

-- The Objector will be the Vampire Bard because he chose the next Scene and question early on, when they began to play the Eye.
+- → The Objector will be the Vampire Bard because he chose the next Scene and question early on, when they began to play the Eye.